Nishimura Ekiu v. United States

 Nishimura Ekiu v.
 United States, 142 U.S. 651 (1892), was a United States Supreme Court case challenging the constitutionality of some provisions of the Immigration Act of 1891.
-The case was decided against the litigant and in favor of the government, upholding the law.
+The constitutionality of the law was challenged, and upheld.
 The case is one of two major cases that involved challenges to the Immigration Act of 1891 by Japanese immigrants, the other (and more famous) case being Yamataya v.
 Fisher.

 Background

 Backdrop of laws

 The United States had essentially unrestricted immigration until 1875.
 The Page Act of 1875 forbade the immigration of prostitutes and forced laborers from Asia, requiring Asian women to obtain certificates of character from Hong Kong prior to migrating.

 Starting in the 1880s, a number of laws were passed that deprived the Chinese of the right to migrate and deprived Chinese migrants of rights.
 The Angell Treaty of 1880 temporarily banned migration from China, and the Chinese Exclusion Act of 1882 extended the ban on migration of skilled and unskilled laborers for ten years.
 Around the same time as the Chinese Exclusion Act, the Immigration Act of 1882 was passed.
 This law set the basic framework for immigration enforcement at sea ports.

 The Scott Act (1888) forbade Chinese migrants from re-entering the United States.
 This Act was effectively challenged in Chae Chan Ping v.
 United States, but the United States Supreme Court ruled against the litigant and upheld the law.